demmings/cachefinance/README.md

 ## Using through a trigger.
 * The custom function **=CACHEFINANCE()** works well enough, but it is still not 100% (the dreaded `Loading` error)
-* Using a trigger ensure that you will **NEVER** have invalid data in your output columns.
+* Using a trigger will ensure that you will **NEVER** have invalid data in your output columns.
   * However, if you provide a stock symbol not recognized by Google AND by any financial website we query - you just won't have any data in that case.
 * To use a trigger, you need to create a named range called **CACHEFINANCE**.
   * Go to 'Data' ==> 'Named Ranges' and select job records as the range.
 That would be the light green section in the picture below.